olebole/irafdoc/doc/ccdred.ccdinstrument.rst

   which may then be changed.
   </p>
   <p>
-  The set of parameters shown above are only those considered <tt>"basic"</tt>.
+  The set of parameters shown above are only those considered <span style="font-family: monospace;">"basic"</span>.
   In order to avoid confusion the task can limit the set of parameters displayed.
 Without going into great detail, it is only the basic parameters which are generally required to have valid translations to